MostafaSamirKamel/JavaScriptExam-MovieApp/README.md

-# JavaScriptExam-MovieApp
-:Absolutely!
-Here’s a **refined, more professional README.md** for your **JavaScriptExam-MovieApp**, with comments added for CSS files and polished wording throughout:

----

 # JavaScriptExam-MovieApp 🎬

 A fully responsive **Movie Web Application** that allows users to browse, search, and navigate through movies using the **TMDB API**.